progrock-libraries/kickstart/README.md

 * It can be argued that Windows’ `E_FAIL` should be used in Windows because the common C and C++ `EXIT_FAILURE` value, namely 1, is very ambiguous in Windows.
 Namely, in Windows value 1 as process exit code can mean (1) `ERROR_INVALID_FUNCTION`, or (2) the “HRESULT” `S_FALSE`, or (3) a general failure from a C or C++ program.
 However, the [principle of least surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) is a roughly equally strong argument for `EXIT_FAILURE`: a beginner learning from examples in a book will expect `EXIT_FAILURE`, the value 1.

 * The `<<` notation for output is merely *similar* to the iostreams notation, and internally directs output to the C `FILE*` standard streams `stdout` and `stderr`.
-More advanced iostreams features such as e.g. manipulators `setprecision` or `setw` are not supported.
+More advanced iostreams features such as e.g. manipulators `setprecision` or `setw` are not supported, and there is no corresponding `>>` for input.
 This makes it possible to provide efficient console i/o with UTF-8 support in Windows.
 However, iostreams can be used with Kickstart.
 Iostreams headers are not included by default because there’s a possible cost of increased size of the executable.